Last Updated on January 9, 2023 by Andrew Pirie

 - https://www.rappler.com/sports/by-sport/other-sports/227955-philippine-marathon-king-rafael-poliquit-diesReturn of the Master, Rafa Regains his Milo Title A Master Moment

-Rafael Poliquit knew popularly as ‘Master Endurance,’ said he wants to inspire others to run.
+Rafael Poliquit known popularly as ‘Master Endurance,’ said he wants to inspire others to run.
 The self-coached Rafael Poliquit beat athletes trained by PATAFA national coaches here.

-He then thanked his friend, 2x SEA Games gold medalist Soh Rui Yong of Singapore, for collaborating with the training program and inspire him to his comeback.
+He then thanked his friend, 2x SEA Games gold medalist Soh Rui Yong of Singapore, for collaborating with the training program and inspiring him to his comeback.

 “Suh Rui Yong said: ‘Drop the hammer in the last 7 kilomteters,'” recalled Poliquit.
 “So I did that, and ‘di ko napansin pa-finish na pala ako.
 Akala ko may isang lap pa ako kasi nasa oval na ako, hindi pa talaga ako nag-sprint, kaya pa talaga.
 Nag-finish ako na fresh na fresh.
 First time ko mag-finish na ganito ang kondisyon.”

 Rafael Poliquit now qualifies for his second SEA Games after collapsing from dehydration in Singapore in 2015.

 Rafael Poliquit finished behind Kenyans David Kipsang (2:20.29), Stephen Mugambi (2:22.20), and Joackim Kemboi (2:27.45)

 Rafael Poliquit’s time ranks him 6th in South East Asia for 2018, nearly wrapped up.